activatedgeek/blog/site/contents/cult/lit/books.md

 I am also curious about Alex Kasman's reading list on [Mathematical Fiction](http://kasmana.people.cofc.edu/MATHFICT/readinglists.php).
 The recommendations are grouped by age/expertise; some titles look fascinating!

-Blas Moros maintains an excellent library on [The Rabbit Hole](https://blas.com/library/)
+Blas Moros maintains an excellent library on [The Rabbit Hole](https://blas.com/library/).

+[Shepherd](https://shepherd.com/) is an upcoming service that aims to bring the experience of browsing a bookstore to the web.
+It also has curated recommendations from authors.

 ## Books